 - Exam Preparation: In the lead up to their final exams, students will look at different revision techniques and begin to build their own revision timetable.

-- Life After School: For their final topic in PACE, Year 11 will be gaining an understanding of what life is like after Whitcliffe Mount.
+- Life After School: A topic that will range most of the year and one that will be revisited at various stages, Year 11 will be gaining an understanding of what life is like after Whitcliffe Mount.
 Students will look at a range of issues, including: what to expect from job interviews, the different housing options available to them when they move out and how to manage their finances effectively.

 PACE is a subject that will prepare students for the opportunities, responsibilities and experiences that later life brings.
 In addition to this, PACE allows students to further develop their literacy skills, particularly speaking and listening skills, and also allows them to be able to articulate their own opinions when debating various issues.